Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/python-protobuf-guide/guide.md

 # we tell send_message to use our serial attributes stored in 'ser', and give it to the send_message to send
 send_message(ser, create_button_message(1, gui_pb2.UP, gui_pb2.PRESS)) # send the pressing of the UP key
-send_message(ser, create_button_message(2, gui_pb2.UP, gui_pb2.SHORT)) # tell it to press and release that key for a SHORT amount of time.
+send_message(ser, create_button_message(2, gui_pb2.UP, gui_pb2.SHORT)) # tell it to press and release that key for a SHORT amount of time. ser.close() # cleanly close out our serial port to mark we are done with it to the OS.
 ```